taoensso/timbre/README.md

 ## Status

 Timbre was built in a day after I finally lost my patience trying to configure Log4j.
-I tried to keep the design simple and sensible, but I didn't spend much time thinking about it so there may still be room for improvement.
-In particular, **the configuration and appender formats are still subject to change**.
+I tried to keep the design simple and sensible but I didn't spend much time thinking about it so there may still be room for improvement.
+In particular **the configuration and appender formats are still subject to change**.

 ## Getting Started

 ### Leiningen

-Depend on `[timbre "0.5.0-SNAPSHOT"]` in your `project.clj` and `use` the library:
+Depend on `[timbre "0.5.1-SNAPSHOT"]` in your `project.clj` and `use` the library:

 ```clojure
 (ns my-app